 But I also know what happens when we allow our disagreements to interrupt our cooperation.
 After all, many Sunnis believe Shi’a Muslims aren’t Muslim, and though I strongly disagree, I know what happens when we begin to concede to these kinds of perspectives.
 That doesn’t mean all Muslims have to subsume their differences, or share their institutions.
 But we must also cooperate across differences.

 How else are organizations that represent Muslims politically, or fight back against hate crimes, going to function?
 Are we going to hold inquisitions over whether or not the mosque attacked for being a mosque has any right to call itself a mosque?
-One option is to acknowledge a second definition of Islam, which might be called Cartesian.”

 Even if that argument doesn’t move many Muslims, the moral calling of this moment should.
 We are calling for solidarity.
 Should we not show some?